Best travel eSIM for Malaysia in 2026

 - Biometric checks: foreign nationals are verified by passport-based facial recognition, while citizens authenticate via MyKad and the MyDigital ID scheme.

-- Travel eSIMs: whether a given travel-eSIM brand completes this registration for you, or expects you to register on arrival, is a per-brand matter and stays pending verification in the plans table below.
+- Travel eSIMs: whether a given travel-eSIM brand completes this registration for you, or expects you to register on arrival, is a per-brand matter and stays a modelled estimate in the plans table below.

 Sources: MCMC, “Documents for prepaid registration” (MyKad for citizens, passport for foreigners, originals only); Lowyat.NET, MCMC revised Mandatory Standard (26 Feb 2026; five-SIM cap, two for non-citizens, three-month tourist validity); SoyaCincau, registration history (2017 guidelines, enforced 2018) and MyDigital ID.
 Retrieved 30 May 2026.